samartzidis/WinAppleKey/README.md

 Please make sure that you understand all the potential **[implications](https://msdn.microsoft.com/en-us/windows/hardware/drivers/install/the-testsigning-boot-configuration-option)** of running your system in TESTSIGNING mode as well as the fact that WinAppleKey is ***free software*** that you are willing to build and/or use completely ***at your own risk.***

-To set Windows in TESTSIGNING mode issue the below command in an Administrative command prompt and then reboot.
-Note that switching to TESTSIGNING mode will fail unless **Secure Boot** is set to disabled at your BIOS settings.
+To set Windows in TESTSIGNING mode issue the following command in an Administrative command prompt and then reboot.
+Note that switching to TESTSIGNING mode will fail unless **Secure Boot** is off in your BIOS settings.

 ``` Bcdedit.exe -set TESTSIGNING ON ```